ruiying-ocean/cgeniepy/README.md

-This is an open-source Python package used in my Ph.D project to analyse and visualise [cGENIE model](https://www.seao2.info/mymuffin.html) output (mostly in netCDF format).
+This package is an interface to [cGENIE model](https://www.seao2.info/mymuffin.html).

+I try to learn and use my Python knowledge in this package, but it is inevitable that many errors may exist.

 ## Main features 🐛